-While still married to Dr. Petter Lindström, she became pregnant by Italian director Roberto Rossellini while they were working on a film together.
+While still married to Dr. Petter Lindström, she became pregnant by the great Italian director Roberto Rossellini while they were working on a film together.
 Bergman had written Rossellini a fan letter strongly suggesting that they do a project together:

 “If you need a Swedish actress who speaks English very well, who has not forgotten her German, who is not very understandable in French and who in Italian knows only ‘ti amo’, I am ready to come make a film with you.”

 That pregnancy caused a huge scandal in the puritanical United States of America.
 It even led to Bergman being denounced on the floor of the U.S. Senate by Edwin C. Johnson, a Democrat from Colorado.
 Johnson referred to her as: